jpfairbanks/hpc6220/writeup.md

 The clear winner is serial numpy.
 There is just no way to beat optimized C BLAS for dense numerical linear algebra.

+# Map Reduce details
+One of the benefits of Map Reduce programming is that it is deadlock free.
+Because processes do not explicitly wait on other processes they cannot create a cycle of waits that cannot be resolved.
+A Map Reduce programmer can create an iterative algorithm that does not converge but they cannot create a situation where processes are waiting because of dependence.
+As any dependent data will be computed at the conclusion of the previous map or reduce phase.
+We avoid a common problem with Hadoop that forces a reduce phase after every map phase.
+The serial controller logic will not be restricted in any way.

 #Bibliography
 http://www.dabeaz.com/python/UnderstandingGIL.pdf